Insight into particle production mechanisms via angular correlations of identified particles in pp collisions at $\sqrt{s}=7$ TeV: Results

-For correlation functions (a)-(f) in Fig.~\ref{Fig:corrResultsMixed} the baseline reflecting the energy-momentum conservation is combined with several expected physics mechanisms.
-For same sign particle pairs of mesons (e)-(f), the near side peak is consistent with the mini-jet mechanism combined with the Bose-Einstein correlations.
+For correlation functions (a)-(h) in Fig.~\ref{Fig:corrResultsMixed} the baseline reflecting the energy-momentum conservation is combined with several expected physics mechanisms.
+For same sign particle pairs of mesons (a)-(b), the near-side peak is consistent with the mini-jet mechanism combined with the Bose-Einstein correlations.
 The away-side ridge is also prominent, consistent with a mini-jet origin.

-The particle--anti-particle correlations (a)-(d) also show a mini-jet like structure on the near-side and a weak away-side one.
+The particle--anti-particle correlations (e)-(h) also show a mini-jet like structure on the near-side and a weak away-side one.
 For pairs of non-identical particles Bose-Einstein and Fermi-Dirac effects are not present; however, resonances play a significant role in shaping the correlation function.
 Baryon and meson correlations are qualitatively similar.
-The only difference is the magnitude and width of the near side peak, which is highest for kaons, lower for protons and lambdas, and lowest for pions.
-The shape and strength of the correlation functions (a distinct near-side peak) in (a)-(f) suggest that they might be dominated by significant mini-jet contributions.
+The only difference is the magnitude and width of the near-side peak, which is highest for kaons, lower for protons and lambdas, and lowest for pions.
+The shape and strength of the correlation functions (a distinct near-side peak) in (a)-(b) and (e)-(h) suggest that they might be dominated by significant mini-jet contributions.

-In contrast to like-sign meson correlations, the baryon--baryon (combined with anti-baryon--anti-baryon) distributions for identical proton (g) and lambda (h) pairs show a qualitatively different effect of a wide near-side depression instead of the peak, combined with an away-side ridge.
+In contrast to like-sign meson correlations, the baryon--baryon (combined with anti-baryon--anti-baryon) distributions for identical proton (c) and lambda (d) pairs show a qualitatively different effect of a wide near-side depression instead of the peak, combined with an away-side ridge.
 Such a structure resembles the one associated with the baseline global energy-momentum conservation.
 Thus, this strong near-side suppression means that the mechanisms which would produce a peak are either not present or produce a very different correlation shape.
-On the other hand, a clear correlation of particles with opposite baryon number (c)-(d) is observed, resembling the structures observed for unlike-sign mesons.
-Based on the results of these studies we can draw the following conclusion: if we consider a process of mini-jet fragmentation as the one producing a strong, positive near-side correlation then baryon--anti-baryon pairs are produced in mini-jets (see (c)-(d)).
-However, producing more than one such a pair in a single fragmentation is strongly suppressed (see (g)-(h)).
+On the other hand, a clear correlation of particles with opposite baryon number (g)-(h) is observed, resembling the structures observed for unlike-sign mesons.
+Based on the results of these studies we can draw the following conclusion: if we consider a process of mini-jet fragmentation as the one producing a strong, positive near-side correlation then baryon--anti-baryon pairs are produced in mini-jets (see (g)-(h)).
+However, producing more than one such a pair in a single fragmentation is strongly suppressed (see (c)-(d)).